Lingeer

 Lingeer (also: Linger or Linguère) was the title given to the mother or sister of a king in the Serer kingdoms of Sine, Saloum, and previously the Kingdom of Baol; and the Wolof kingdoms of Cayor, Jolof, Baol and Waalo in pre-colonial Senegal.
-The word "Lingeer" means "queen" or "princess" in Serer and Wolof language.
+The word "Lingeer" means "queen" or "princess" in Serer and Wolof languages.
 The Lingeer was considered the “great princess of royal courts.”
 These kingdoms utilized a bilineal system, as a candidate for kingship could not succeed to the throne if he was not a member of the reigning materlineage, and thus, the Lingeer's maternal lineage was highly significant.
-In similarity, a candidate could not succeed to the throne as king if he was not a member of the noble reigning patriclans.
-That was particular so among the Serer who retained much of their old culture, customs and traditional religion where women played a significant role compared to the Wolof who adopted Islam.
+Similarly, a candidate could not succeed to the throne as king if he was not a member of the noble reigning patriclans.
+That was particularly so among the Serer who retained much of their old culture, customs and traditional religion where women played a significant role compared to the Wolof who adopted Islam.
 Various Lingeers have been noted for their resistance efforts to colonial conquest.

 Classification

 Although the royal title Lingeer was generally given to the mother or sister of the king, and sometimes the first wife of the king (the "Lingeer-Awo"), the title could also mean a royal princess.
 In this case, it meant a woman who could trace royal descent from both her paternal and maternal line.
-In Wolof and Serer tradition, a woman who could trace royal descent on both her paternal and maternal line automatically became a Lingeer.
-The male equivalent was Garmi (a man who could trace royal descent on both his paternal and maternal line).
+In Wolof and Serer tradition, a woman who could trace royal descent on both her paternal and maternal lines automatically became a Lingeer.
+The male equivalent was Garmi (a man who could trace royal descent on both his paternal and maternal lines).
 It is from these Lingeers (a woman of pure royal blood) that a king would seek to marry.
 The king himself was a member of the Garmi class.